Enhancing Visual Feature Attribution via Weighted Integrated Gradients

 \subsection{Fitness Measure Based on Perturbation}

 Perturbation offers a natural and intuitive method for evaluating individual elements in complex systems.
-In explainable AI, particularly for baseline selection in Integrated Gradients (IG), it helps assess each baseline’s impact by modifying or removing input features and observing the resulting output changes.
+In explainable AI, particularly for baseline selection in Integrated Gradients (IG), it helps assess each baseline's impact by modifying or removing input features and observing the resulting output changes.

-This method eliminates the need for manual annotations, relying on the model itself to assess output variations, making it efficient and objective.
+This method does not require manual annotations and relies on model-output changes to estimate baseline usefulness.
+However, it should be understood as a proxy criterion for attribution fidelity rather than a direct measurement of the true causal relevance of a baseline.
 To quantify the quality of a baseline for a given input, we propose a fitness function \( D_\alpha \), defined as the minimum number of features that must be masked to reduce the model's output to \( \alpha\% \) of its original score:

 where \( M(S) \) masks features in \( S \), and \( x \circ M(S) \) denotes the masked input.
 A smaller \( D_\alpha \) implies the baseline effectively highlights influential features, since fewer need to be masked to impact the output significantly.